Ranking Liverpool’s seven Premier League No.7s from worst to best

 The former Leeds man took a while to get going, with injury problems limiting his involvement and famously forcing him off early in the 2005 Champions League final.

 However, there were bright moments before and after that night, as the Australian showed his quality fleetingly.

 Kewell’s loss in 2005 was Smicer’s gain, with the Czech winger coming off the bench and contributing to the famous comeback in Istanbul.

-Smicer surrendered his squad number to Kewell in 2003, but he will certainly be remembered much more fondly at Anfield.
+Smicer surrendered his squad number to Kewell in 2003, but he will certainly be remembered more fondly at Anfield.

 He hasn’t always been the most exciting player, but he’s obviously been hugely important to the Reds’ growth under Jurgen Klopp, be it at full-back or in midfield.